paulpach/BlueNoise/README.md

     2. calculate the range of numbers that are in range of both values
     3. pick one randomly using [Squirrel3](https://www.youtube.com/watch?v=LWFzPP8ZbdU)

-Note that any other noise function would work just fine.
+Note that any other noise function instead of Squirrel3 would work just fine.

 Here is the implementation of my [BalancedSequence](BlueNoiseSampler.cs#L61)